Action in the Afternoon: Production

 While ad-libbing his pitch for the series to the executives at CBS, vice-president Charles Vanda set the story in the fictional town of Huberle, Montana, a name derived from CBS executives Hubbell Robinson and Harry Omerle.

 Action in the Afternoon is the only live daily Western to appear on network television in the United States.
 Other live Westerns existed, however Action in the Afternoon was the only one that did not include prerecorded film segments in the program.
 If things moved along too fast, or actors needed time to move between the indoor and outdoor sets, the time would be filled by Jack Valentine singing with the Tommy Ferguson Trio playing along.

 The outdoor sets included a general store, a bank, a blacksmith shop, the Copper Cup saloon, and six stagecoaches.

 Because the program was live and outdoors, music director Richard Lester (later to direct two Beatles movies) made every effort to hide the sounds of the world beyond the back lot.
 The sounds of airplanes overhead and trucks backfiring as they drove past the studio were covered with appropriate music.
 However, during one particular broadcast a very loud unscripted sound was heard, and was soon discovered to be a horse biting one of the many microphones hidden around the outdoor set.

-Only a few video episodes of Action in the Afternoon remain.
-They can be viewed at The Paley Center for Media in New York City.
-One episode can be streamed or downloaded at the Internet Archive.

 John Zacherle, who appeared on the show, described it in an interview: "It was a half-hour every afternoon, five days a week.
 It was really very exciting.
 The show was set in, I seem to recall, Hubberly, Montana, [sic] in the 1880s.
 They built a lot of outdoor scenery, just false-front buildings, so you could ride in on a horse, and it looked like a town.
 They'd ride horses outside the studio, and then if there was a shootout, they'd scramble to get inside the studio.
 There was a barroom, a doctor's office.
 They had a horseshoe man, a newspaper man, a lady who ran the bar.
 They were the regulars.
 But every week, some stranger would come to town -- mostly nasty people who were trying to steal something.
 By Friday, the stranger would either end up in jail or chased out of town... or married.
 Ha ha!
 Then on Monday, another stranger would come into town, and they'd start all over again."